-(e) Host associations shall make all arrangements for grounds, first aid, lunches, necessary equipment, publicity, official dinner and qualified umpires or referees who shall be made aware of State Carnival Rules.
+(e) Host associations shall make all arrangements for grounds, first aid, lunches, necessary equipment, publicity, official dinner and qualified umpires or referees who shall be made aware of State Championship Rules.

 (f) Host associations shall, in the case of inclement weather, be responsible for determining whether grounds nominated are fit for play.

 (g) Host associations shall convene all necessary meetings of managers one of which must be held prior to the actual commencement of competition.
 Attendance, extenuating circumstances excepted, at meetings of managers is compulsory for all team managers.
-At the pre-competition meeting of managers, Carnival Rules and Regulations shall be discussed and local rules for the particular carnival formulated.
-Carnival rules cannot be changed at this meeting.
+At the pre-competition meeting of managers, Championship Rules and Regulations shall be discussed and local rules for the particular championship formulated.
+Championship rules cannot be changed at this meeting.

-(h) Host associations shall be responsible for notifying newspapers of the results of matches each day of the carnival.
-Information to the press other than carnival results may only be released through the President (or nominee) of the New South Wales Primary Schools Sports Association or the Carnival Manager.
+(h) Host associations shall be responsible for notifying newspapers of the results of matches each day of the championship.
+Information to the press other than championship results may only be released through the President (or nominee) of the New South Wales Primary Schools Sports Association or the Championship Manager.

 (i) Host associations shall be responsible for the submission of a written report by the date advised: to the Senior Education Officer, New South Wales Primary Schools Sports Association.

-(a) DoE Associations and invited Associations are to advise preliminary billeting requirements through the respective Team Advice Sheet distributed by the host region/association by the due date.
+(a) DoE Associations and invited Associations are to advise preliminary billeting requirements through the respective Team Advice Sheet distributed by the host r association by the due date.

 (b) Any child who has requested a billet or failed to notify his/her association that a billet was not required, must accept a billet.

-(c) Any alteration to billeting requirements prior to a carnival/championship must be requested through the representative's region/invited association.
+(c) Any alteration to billeting requirements prior to a championship must be requested through the representative's invited association.

-(d) Final billeting requirements are to be submitted to the host area ten (10) days prior to the commencement of the carnival/championship.
-No alterations to billeting will be negotiated after 12.00 (noon) of the Friday preceding the commencement of the carnival.
+(d) Final billeting requirements are to be submitted to the host area ten (10) days prior to the commencement of the championship.
+No alterations to billeting will be negotiated after 12.00 (noon) of the Friday preceding the commencement of the championship.

-(e) No team member may withdraw from his/her billet at any time throughout the carnival/championship without the knowledge and approval of their team manager and the host association.
+(e) No team member may withdraw from his/her billet at any time throughout the championship without the knowledge and approval of their team manager and the host association.

-(f) The penalty for failing to abide by the above rules may include disqualification of the offending representative from the carnival/championship.
+(f) The penalty for failing to abide by the above rules may include disqualification of the offending representative from the championship.